rushdanafis/yoda-speaks/README.md

 ## How to Use

-1. Visit the [Yoda Speak Translation App](https://yodaspeakapp.com) website using your web browser.
+1. Visit the  website using your web browser.

 2. Once the app is loaded, you will see a user-friendly interface with a text input box and a "Translate" button.